Auto Claims FAQ

 I just had an accident!
 What do I do now?

-safe location if your car is creating a safety hazard or if you’re concerned for your own safety.
-Call the police and
+to a safe location if your car is creating a safety hazard or if you’re concerned for your own safety.
+Call the police

 and the other driver including plate number, policy number, vehicle owner’s name and address, and operator’s driver’s

 license number and address.
 If you can safely take a picture of the damage to the vehicles involved, please do so.